Bayern Munich CEO Karl-Heinz Rummenigge has admitted he was hoping for "easier" Champions League last-16 opponents than Arsenal.

-Pep Guardiola will be hoping he can imitate Jupp Heynckes' navigation of the round of 16 at the north London club's expense - but Rummenigge is under no illusions as to the quality Arsenal possess.
+Pep Guardiola will be hoping he can imitate Jupp Heynckes' navigation of the round of 16 at the north London club's expense, but Rummenigge is under no illusions as to the quality of Arsenal.

 "There were more convenient and easier opponents in that pot," the former West Germany star told reporters after Monday's draw in Nyon.
 "I'd rather have played Zenit than Arsenal.

 "But we are not wishing against the draw either.
 We know we will meet an opponent that deserves lots of respect.
 We have to perform well twice.

 "With their three Germans [Per Mertesacker, Mesut Ozil and Lukas Podolski] in tow, they are seeing more stability and are experiencing a good season."

 Bayern are currently preparing to play in the Club World Cup, with a semi-final against Guangzhou Evergrande on Tuesday.